I Will Always Love You (Whitney Houston recording): Commercial performance

-The single spent 14 consecutive weeks at the top of the US Billboard Hot 100, which at the time was a record.
 It became Houston's longest run atop the chart, surpassing her previous record of three weeks with "Greatest Love of All" in 1986.
 It is also the longest running number-one single from a soundtrack album.
-It holds the record for the most consecutive weeks at number one in the US by a solo artist, sharing the title with Elton John's "Candle in the Wind '97" and becoming the longest running female consecutive number one single in history, earning Houston a Guinness World Record.
+It holds the record for the most consecutive weeks at number one in the US by a solo artist, sharing the title with Elton John's "Candle in the Wind '97."
+It is the longest running female consecutive number one single in history, earning Houston a Guinness World Record.